awsdocs/amazon-ecs-developer-guide/doc_source/logging-using-cloudtrail.md

 All Amazon ECS actions are logged by CloudTrail and are documented in the [Amazon Elastic Container Service API Reference](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/)\.
 For example, calls to the `CreateService`, `RunTask` and `DeleteCluster` sections generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or IAM user credentials\.
++ Whether the request was made with root or credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.